pindari glacier trek

 The Sandakphu trek is well-marked and goes right parallel to the motorable road, making it easy for those trekking without a local guide.

-As I said, back in 2016, the route was dominated by Classic Land Rovers.
-Back then, it was possible to only hire a Land Rover for 3000 Rupees.
+The route is dominated by Classic Land Rovers.
+It is possible to hire a Land Rover for 5000 Rupees.

-Today, many other 4*4 and private vehicles also go this way.
+Many other 4*4 and private vehicles also run on the route.

 Here’s a Sandakphu trek route map itinerary you can follow with all distances.
 Though road conditions have improved and more crowds can be found, the distances and the map remain the same.